sunfounder/euler-kit/docs/source/pyproject/py_fade.rst

 ========================

-So far, we have used only two output signals: high level and low level (or called 1 & 0, ON & OFF), which is called digital output.
+As of now, we have only used two output signals: high level and low level (also called ON and OFF), which is called digital output.
 However, in actual use, many devices do not simply ON/OFF to work, for example, adjusting the speed of the motor, adjusting the brightness of the desk lamp, and so on.
-In the past, a slider that can adjust the resistance was used to achieve this goal, but this is always unreliable and inefficient.
+To achieve this goal, a slider that adjusts resistance was used in the past, but it is unreliable and inefficient.
 Therefore, Pulse width modulation (PWM) has emerged as a feasible solution to such complex problems.

-A digital output composed of a high level and a low level is called a pulse.
+A pulse is a digital output that contains a high level and a low level.
 The pulse width of these pins can be adjusted by changing the ON/OFF speed.

-Simply put, when we are in a short period (such as 20ms, most people’s visual retention time), Let the LED turn on, turn off, and turn on again, we won’t see it has been turned off, but the brightness of the light will be slightly weaker.
+When we are in a short period of time (like 20ms, which is most people's visual retention period), let the LED turn on, turn off, and turn on again, we won’t see it has been turned off, but the brightness of the light will be slightly weaker.
-During this period, the more time the LED is turned on, the higher the brightness of the LED.
+During this period, the more time the LED is on, the brighter it becomes.
 In other words, in the cycle, the wider the pulse, the greater the "electric signal strength" output by the microcontroller.
 This is how PWM controls LED brightness (or motor speed).